ArtHitParade

 The standard color for Fender guitars is sunburst, a yellowish gradient, but some instruments had other colors on request.
 In the mid-1970s, a guitarist brought to a workshop in Santa Barbara a white Strat that he wanted to have repainted.
 The specialist is competent : he understands that he has a pre-production Stratocaster in his hands.
 Its serial number 0001 is however not significant.
 He keeps the white guitar which he exchanges for another Strat in the color requested by the client.

 David Gilmour bought this 0001 in 1978.
 Its sound has the quality of the very first Stratocasters.
 He commented: "This is about as perfect as a guitar can be".
 He will play it very frequently with the Pink Floyd, including on recording but very rarely on stage to avoid damaging this historic instrument.
-It was sold for $ 1.8M including premium by Christie's on June 20, 2019 in the auction of the Gilmour collection, lot 20.
+It was sold for $ 1.8M by Christie's on June 20, 2019 in the auction of the Gilmour collection, lot 20.

-1962 The Missing Jumbo of John Lennon
+1962 The Gibson Jumbo of John Lennon

-2015 SOLD for $ 2.4M including premium
+2015 SOLD for $ 2.4M by Julien's

-The Beatles liked the Gibson ES-175 guitar of their friend Tony Sheridan.
+Gibson ES-175 guitar of their friend Tony Sheridan.
 John and George desired to own guitars from this US brand.
 Their choice went on the Jumbo Electric J-160E that was not regularly available in England.
 This acoustic-electric hybrid model can be used unconnected, which is nice when you are traveling.

 The two identical marvels are delivered to them on September 10, 1962 through a specialized shop in Liverpool.
 These instruments meet their needs and they make a regular use of them for composition and recording, at home and in the studio.
 Their collaboration is so close that they swap their Gibsons, certainly unknowingly.